Professor Kite and the Secret of Kites

 Professor Kite says:

-"Never be a danger to yourself or others.
+"Never be a danger to

 Most of all...Slow down, take it easy, and enjoy!"